understructure/AWSBigDataSpecialtyExamPrep/Domain_1_-_Collection/SQS.md

     * Image processing

-* Be familiar with Kinesis Streams use cases (Keep in mind, it’s likely that with any of these use cases, data is emitted to something like Redshift, S3, Elasticsearch, EMR, DynamoDB, etc.)
+* Be familiar with Kinesis Streams use cases (Keep in mind, it’s likely that with any of these use cases, data is emitted to something like Redshift, S3, Elasticsearch, DynamoDB, etc.)

     * Fast log and data feed intake and processing